Postgraduate taught students

 Alongside the specialist knowledge gained during your masters, undertaking some form of work experience will be important.
 In some sectors, employers will expect it and in others, it will give you the opportunity to demonstrate your transferable skills.

-The Research Academy Placements and Internships scheme is specifically for postgraduates but also look into other opportunities such as the Nottingham Internship Scheme, Nottingham Consultancy Challenge, Unitemps and our part-time recruitment service, Unitemps.
+The Research Academy Placements are specifically for postgraduates but also look into other opportunities such as the Nottingham Internship Scheme, Nottingham Consultancy Challenge, Unitemps and our part-time recruitment service, Unitemps.

 Our events are popular with masters students as they give you the opportunity to meet employers at fairs and presentations, develop your job-hunting skills at workshops, and gain an insight into careers and sectors.

 Book your place in advance as some events have limited availability.